adspect/adspect/pitfalls.md

 Put tracker either before or after our `index.php` file in the traffic flow, but not at both sides.
 Place your tracker geographically close to your target country or region, if possible.

-On a side note, we are developing a self-hosted filtering solution that will allow our clients to cut network latency by performing real-time filtering right at their tracker side, i.e. without having to contact our backend servers on every incoming click.
-Additional information will be released later.

 ## False Positives

 False positives occur when a filter bars a legitimate visitor, falsely classifying them as malicious.